daniellopes04/ai-prolog/prolog-bratko/chapter1/README.md

 Therefore, the diagram could not be modified to correspond to this new definition.

-## 1.4 - How Prolog answers questions

-### Exercises

-#### 1.7 Try to understand how Prolog derives answers to the following questions, using the program of Figure 1.8.
+### 1.7 Try to understand how Prolog derives answers to the following questions, using the program of Figure 1.8.
 Try to draw the corresponding derivation diagrams in the style of Figures 1.9 to 1.11.
 Will any backtracking occur at particular questions?

 (a) `?- parent(pam,bob).`